“Panic is very dreadful in Wall Street. Failures are multiplying and no one knows on whom we can depend, or on what.” September 28th

 The economic reversals that began in 2008 are real.
-We read the news every day; one way or another, we live the effects, every day.
-For perspective, our national consciousness goes back to the Great Depression of the 1930s, the most recent touchstone within living memory.
+We read the news every day.
+One way or another, we live the effects, every day.
+For perspective, our national consciousness goes back to the Great Depression of the 1930s.
 But pull the lens of history back further, a hundred years, and the perspective changes.
 How like the Panic of 1857 these reports seem.

 In the 2008 version, my personal economy was not immune.
 I received my 60-day WARN notice.
 My job in the insurance industry ended, although not as a result of economic reversals but of a corporate acquisition engineered well before the first indications of the bank failures and stock market slide.
 In fact, the loss of jobs in this company was foreseen by many of us as long as two years before, when the company began posturing and preparing itself to be acquired.

 But regardless of the reasons or the causality, I was just as unemployed.

 At the beginning of this personal chronicle, I made the observation that “I don’t know what I expected this time of life to be like, but I had not imagined this.”

 Which has now taken on yet another meaning.